nicbarker/clay/README.md

 Uses [Clay_Color](#clay_color).
 Conventionally accepts `rgba` float values between 0 and 255, but interpretation is left up to the renderer and does not affect layout.

-Specifying `.overlayColor` will cause two new render commands to be emitted: `COLOR_OVERLAY_BEGIN` immediately, and `COLOR_OVERLAY_END` after this elements subtree has been emitted.
+Specifying `.overlayColor` will cause two new render commands to be emitted: `OVERLAY_COLOR_BEGIN` immediately, and `OVERLAY_COLOR_END` after this elements subtree has been emitted.

 This instructs the renderer to begin applying a color overlay to this element, and all child elements.
 The color overlay effect is similar to glsl's `mix(source, target, alpha)`.
 As a result, the strength of the color overlay is controlled by the `.a` channel of `.overlayColor`.
 Zero alpha means "all child colors remain the same", full alpha means "all child colours are replaced by the RGB overlayColor", and values in between mean "lerp from the child color to the overlay color by the alpha".